-- o Act honestly and in good faith, with the best interests of the curling club in mind. - o Exercise care, diligence and skill in all you do to ensure that your conduct is that of a reasonably prudent person. - o Familiarize yourself with the increased responsibilities placed on trustees. - o Stay informed. - o Attend board meetings on a regular basis.
-If you can't go to meetings, obtain copies of the minutes and material from those meetings. - o Exercise your "duty of reasonable inquiry" question Board procedures and practices.
+- Act honestly and in good faith, with the best interests of the curling club in mind. - Exercise care, diligence and skill in all you do to ensure that your conduct is that of a reasonably prudent person. - Familiarize yourself with the increased responsibilities placed on trustees. - Stay informed. - Attend board meetings on a regular basis.
+If you can't go to meetings, obtain copies of the minutes and material from those meetings. - Exercise your "duty of reasonable inquiry" question Board procedures and practices.

-- o Assume that liability is minimal because you serve a non-profit organization. - o Make light of your duties as a Director or Officer. - o Take part in activities that go against the regulations governing the organization.
+- Assume that liability is minimal because you serve a non-profit organization. - Make light of your duties as a Director or Officer. - Take part in activities that go against the regulations governing the organization.